ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-basics.md

 GRANT all privileges ON DATABASE "devtraining" TO devtraining;
 ```

-Let's quick start a NodeJS repo with ES6 support, refer to GitHub repo: ?? .

 We need the following npm packages to connect to the database instance.

 - `pg` : The database driver, a non-blocking PostgreSQL client for Node.js.